srikanthdannarapu/docker-kubernetes-google-cloud/README.md

 - 05 Step 05 - Playing with Docker Compose
 - 05 Step 06 - Using Kompose to generate Kubernetes Deployment Configuration
 - 05 Step 07 - Review Kubernetes YAML for MySQL and Java Web Application
-- 05 Step 08 - Deploy MySQL Database to Kubernetes Cluster
+- 05 Step 08 - Deploy MySQL Database to Kubernetes srikanth-cluster
 - 05 Step 09 - Understanding Persistent Storage with Kubernetes - PV and PVC
 - 05 Step 10 - Using Config Maps for Centralized Configuration with Kubernetes
 - 05 Step 11 - Using Secrets with Kubernetes
-- 05 Step 12 - Creating a ClusterIP Kubernetes Service for MySQL Database
+- 05 Step 12 - Creating a srikanth-clusterIP Kubernetes Service for MySQL Database

 ### Deploying Basic Spring Boot Microservices to Kubernetes
 - 06 Step 01 - Introduction to Microservices